 Although nursing home residents can be the victims of medical malpractice, attorneys should be mindful that cases against nursing homes should often not be litigated the same way as medical malpractice cases.

 Learn More about Nursing Home Abuse

 At Levine & Slavit, PLLC, we would appreciate the opportunity to assist you if someone you love has been victimized in a nursing home.
-Please contact one of our offices and learn how we can help resolve nursing home abuse and neglect for New York City residents.
+Please contact our Mineola office and learn how we can help resolve nursing home abuse and neglect for Long Island residents.